Who are Humanists?

 I was a humanist without knowing it for many years before I found the Association – when I did, it was like finding a sort of home.
 Here were people with a range of views that matched my own, who shared my respect for life in all its forms, and who, above all, did not try to bully other people to follow their beliefs.

-There are numerous other Distinguished Supporters of Humanism from all walks of life.
+There are numerous other Patrons of Humanism from all walks of life.